jasonalmaturner/jQuery2edit/README.md

 	$('#newTaskForm').hide();

-Then, add the fade toggle so that the New button will hide and show the input form at the same time.
+Then, add the fadeToggle so that the New button will hide and show the input form at the same time.

 *app.js*